Deformation theory of deformed Hermitian Yang-Mills connections and deformed Donaldson-Thomas connections: Introduction

 Then, there exists an open set $B'\subset B$ containing $0$ such that $\mathcal{M}_{B'}$ is a $T^{b^{1}}$-bundle over $B'$, where $\Mm_{B'} = \cup_{t\in B'}\Mm_{t}$ and $\mathcal{M}_{t}$ is the moduli space of dHYM connections with phase $e^{\sqrt{-1}\theta_{t}}$ of $(L,h_{t})$ with respect to $(\omega_{t},g_{t},J_{t})$.
 Especially, there exists a deformation $B'\ni t\mapsto \nabla_{t}\in \mathcal{M}_{t}$ of $\nabla_0$ along $(\omega_{t},g_{t},J_{t},h_{t},\theta_{t})$. \end{enumerate} \end{theorem}

 Unlike Theorem \ref{Main2}, $\Mm$ itself is a torus, that is, every deformation is unobstructed and $\Mm$ is connected.
-We also see that dHYM connections are thought to be stable under small deformations of the K\"ahler structure and the Hermitian metric on $L$.
+We also see that dHYM connections are stable under small deformations of the K\"ahler structure and the Hermitian metric on $L$.

 By \cite{McLean}, the moduli space $\mathcal{M}_{\mathrm{SL}}$ of special Lagrangian submanifolds is a $b^{1}(L)$-dimensional manifold, where $b^{1}(L)$ is the first Betti number of $L\in \mathcal{M}_{\mathrm{SL}}$.
 By \cite[Theorem 7.4.19]{Kob}, deformations of HYM connections are obstructed in general.
 Hence, Theorem \ref{Main1} indicates that the moduli space $\Mm$ of dHYM connections is more similar to that of special Lagrangian submanifolds than to that of HYM connections.
 There is also a statement similar to Theorem \ref{Main1} (2) for special Lagrangian submanifolds in \cite[Theorem 3.21]{Marshall}. \SkipTocEntry